Pathways Counseling Services DBT sessions for Scottsdale, AZ

 How Does EMDR Therapy Work?

-What is Audio Bilateral stimulation?
+What Is Audio Bilateral Stimulation?

-• Reduces emotional distress linked to traumatic memories
+First, it reduces emotional distress linked to traumatic memories

-• Does not require talking about the trauma in detail
+Additionally, it does not require talking about the trauma in detail

 Bilateral Stimulation BLS a core treatment for EMDR